Fats and the “Big Fat Lie”

 The authors of this study cited other studies that have been done with mice given milk sugars and saw this same increase in cardiovascular risk.
 So, this wasn’t an isolated finding from only one study.

 Once again we see a common theme.
 We should fear sugar more than saturated fat!
 Maybe we should call it artery clogging sugar so Americans get the truth!

 In Canada, the rapeseed plant was bred to be lower in erucic acid.
 It was renamed Canola oil which is short for “Canada oil low acid.”
-This oil is frequently extracted using high heat and solvents.
-So, if you still want to use it after reading the above look for the words organic and cold or expeller pressed on the label.
+This oil is frequently extracted using heat and a solvent.
+This heating process can make it become rancid so a deodorizer is added.
+If you still want to use Canola oil look for the words organic, non-GMO and cold or expeller pressed on the label.
 That would be a healthier choice.